uarslan-git/its/README.md

 - [x] Print, function and multiple-choice tasks
 - [x] Multiple courses per user
 - [x] E-Mail based login
-- [x] Monaco code editor
 - [x] Upload courses
 - [x] Conceptual Feedback on Steps
 - [x] Course settings
 - [x] Task selection based on user competency
-- [ ] Tasks with image-files
+- [x] Tasks with image-files
+- [ ] Learning progress dashboard
 - [ ] Fill the gap-tasks
+- [ ] Course enrollment system

 ## How to use?

-At this point, the feature set of Curious Camel is limited.
-To maintain courses within the system, it is currently necessary to administrate the server directly.
-Therefore, this manual features two user groups: students and administrators.
+At this point, SCRIPT is still in an alpha stage.

 ### Learners